Pyxsys/ttg-healthcheck/README.md

 ## Installation
 Before starting the installation process, ensure that your computer has all the requirements listed above.

 * Start off by cloning/Downloading the project
-* In the root folder of the project, install all the required dependencies for the project by running `npm run install-all-deps`
+* In the root folder of the project, install root dependencies by running `npm install`.
+* Then, install all the required dependencies for the project by running `npm run install-all-deps`.
-* Then run `npm run dev` to run the server and client concurrently.
+* Then, run `npm run dev` to run the server and client concurrently.

 ### Server Folder
 * If you want to only run the server, run `npm run start` in the server folder.